akrontab/contorta/contorta.md

 ### Veilid and The cDc

+building decentralized infrastructure for building apps where user data isn't monetized by big tech.

 ### Cory Doctorow

 DEF CON 32 - Disenshittify or die!
 How hackers can seize the means of computation - Cory Doctorow: <https://www.youtube.com/watch?v=4EmstuO0Em8>